zslajchrt/zslajchrt.github.io/_drafts/developing-protean-applications.md

 associated entities sharing some qualities rather than a rule dictating the structure of data.
 These associations of entities establish *domains* within which their data yields a specific kind of information.
-The schema also establishes relationships between entities in the context forming so a network of friends, colleagues or beer lovers, for instance.
+The schema also establishes relationships between entities in the domain forming so a network of friends, colleagues or beer lovers, for instance.

 Above that, the same entity may be present in different domains, thus, its meaning